 What makes the perfect Halloween record is a highly subjective and debatable topic.
-Some prefer spooky scores, others need some menacing lyrics, while some will settle for a few blood curdling screams.
-These are the songs and albums we’ll be freaking out to this Halloween, how about you?
+Some prefer spooky scores, others need some menacing lyrics, while some will settle for a few blood-curdling screams.
+These are the songs and albums we will be freaking out to this Halloween, how about you?

 Not a true Halloween themed release, but some lovely-creepy songs nonetheless.

 – Fox, Discography Specialist